 Held May 22–26, at the University of Texas at Arlington, the Training and Certification Summit will provide you with great opportunities to expand your skills and knowledge on building safety, inspections, leadership and communication in the workplace from nationally recognized instructors.

-Held in conjunction with the 25th Building Professional Institute (BPI) educational program, ICC’s Summit will offer four unique and engaging educational tracks, Continuing Education Units, and an opportunity to take ICC Certification Exams.
+Held in conjunction with the 25th Building Professional Institute (BPI) educational program, ICC’s Summit will offer three unique and engaging educational tracks, Continuing Education Units, and an opportunity to take ICC Certification Exams.
 Attendees will earn 1.8 CEUs from ICC for participating in any of the three-day training tracks.
 These CEUs may be applied toward renewal of certifications issued by ICC.
 Summit tracks include:

 Track 1: Leadership Institute